 For online sessions, it may also be helpful for you to have a kitchen style chair and a cushion or two within easy reaching distance of your practice space.

-Expect the same style of practice as a face to face class, live and online via Zoom.
-Many students find online classes a wonderful way to practice without travel and/or to complement face to face sessions.
+Expect the same style of practice as face to face teaching, live and online via Zoom.
+Many students find the Zoom room a wonderful way to practice without travel and/or to complement face to face sessions.

 ‘I find I still ache the next day, so am still working as hard as a face to face class!
 They also lessen my stress by having some time out.’ – Rebecca

 ‘Compared to my previous experience of face to face yoga, I felt like I could better occupy my own space.’ – George

 If you are new to practicing Yoga online or would like help to feel comfortable using Zoom, please contact me and we can arrange a short free Zoom meeting.
 We can check your set-up and ensure you are able to get the most out of your practice with me.
 You may also find the below guidance helpful.

 How can I get the most from my practice?